christophsax/seasonal/README.md

     checkX13()

-If you want to set the environmental variable permanently, you may do so by adding it to the `Renviron.site` file, which is located in the `etc` subdirectory of your R home directory (use `R.home()` in R to reveal the home directory). `Renviron.site` does not exist by default; if not, you have to create a file named `Renviron.site` with your favorite text editor (be careful if your system hides the extensions).
-Add the following line to the file (without quotes!):

-    X13_PATH = YOUR_PATH_TO_X13

-Alternatively, use the system terminal (or command prompt):

-    cd YOUR_R_HOME_DIRECTORY/etc
-    echo X13_PATH = YOUR_PATH_TO_X13 >> Renviron.site
+If it works, you may want to set the environmental variable permanently, by adding the `Sys.setenv` line to one of your `.Rprofile` file.
+The easiest would be to use the one located in your home directory, which can be written directly from R:

+    write('Sys.setenv(X13_PATH = "YOUR_X13_DIRECTORY")', file="~/.Rprofile", append = TRUE)

+If the file does not exist (by default), it will be created.
+Make sure that you get the quotes right: Double quotes around your directory, single quotes around the whole `Sys.setenv` line, such that R understands your string.
+Check first that the call works correctly; once it is written you may have to edit `.Rprofile` manually.
+(Or add a second, overwriting line to it.).
 There are other ways to set an environmental variable permanently in R, see `?Startup`.

 ### Getting started

-`seas is the core function of the *seasonal* package.
-By default, seas calls the `automatic procedures of X-13ARIMA-SEATS to perform a seasonal adjustment that `works well in most circumstances:
+seas is the core function of the *seasonal* package.
+By default, seas calls the automatic procedures of X-13ARIMA-SEATS to perform a seasonal adjustment that works well in most circumstances:

     m <- seas(AirPassengers)